hmuchalski/128a/syllabus-CHEM-128B/syllabus-128B.md

 + Revise an AEP graded "N"
 + Extend the deadline on a *Checkpoint* by 2 hours (request must be submitted prior to the original deadline)

-To spend a token, please use the *Token Spending form* found on Canvas.
 Tokens may not be "stacked".
 For example, by spending 3 tokens to get a 6-hour *Checkpoint* deadline extension.

 # Course policies